1Password/op-scim-helm/README.md

-# 1Password SCIM bridge Helm Chart
+# 1Password SCIM bridge Helm chart

-This is the offical Helm Chart for deploying the 1Password SCIM bridge.
+This is the offical Helm chart for deploying the 1Password SCIM bridge.

 ## Installation guide